 In the mid-1990s, FOMG began its evolution into a group of orthopaedic subspecialists, so after completing his orthopaedic subspecialty training in 1997, Dr. Dearborn joined FOMG with the goal of building a joint replacement program that would combine the best of what he had seen on both coasts.

-In 1999, Dr. Dearborn partnered with the Washington Hospital Healthcare System to create the Center for Joint Replacement, a comprehensive, multifaceted program that now serves arthritis patients from all over the world.
-Over the next 5 years, the CJR would double its surgical volume each year, as patients from the greater Bay Area and beyond began traveling to have their painful hips and knees restored by Dr. Dearborn and his team.
-The Palo Alto Medical Foundation took notice and contracted with FOMG to provide orthopaedic care to their patients.
-Dr. Dearborn joined the Medical Staff at Stanford Medical Center in 2001, introducing his less invasive surgical techniques there.
-He took over the practice of Dr. Steven Woolson in 2002 and began spending more time at his alma mater.
-The inefficiency of the system there, combined with declining patient interest in having surgery at a teaching hospital, ultimately led Dr. Dearborn to concentrate his entire surgical volume at the Center for Joint Replacement in 2004.
-Plans for a new, larger CJR building moved forward.
+In 1999, Dr. Dearborn partnered with the Washington Hospital Healthcare System to create the Center for Joint Replacement (CJR), a comprehensive, multifaceted program that now serves patients from all over the world.
+Over the next five years, the CJR would double its surgical volume each year, as patients from the greater Bay Area and beyond began traveling to have their painful hips and knees restored by Dr. Dearborn and his team.
+In 2001, Dr. Dearborn joined the Medical Staff at Stanford Medical Center, introducing less invasive surgical techniques there, as well.
+In 2002, he took over the practice of a Peninsula-based joint replacement specialist and began operating at his alma mater, but declining patient interest in having surgery at a teaching hospital led Dr. Dearborn to concentrate his surgical volume at Washington Hospital in 2004 … while plans for a new, larger CJR building moved forward.

 Our Corporate Name